romantomjak/packer-proxmox-template/README.md

 Launching a virtual machine requires an operating system to be installed.
 VM installation is usually done using an ISO image file and depending on the OS, this can be a time consuming task one might want to avoid.
 Luckily, this can be automated using a process known as _preseeding_.

 > Preseeding provides a way to answer questions asked during the installation process, without having to manually enter the answers while the installation is running.
-You can check out the configuration for a standard Debian 10 installation in [preseed.cfg](preseed.cfg) and read more about this method in the [preseed documentation](https://wiki.debian.org/DebianInstaller/Preseed).
+You can check out the configuration for a standard Debian installation in [preseed.cfg](preseed.cfg) and read more about this method in the [preseed documentation](https://wiki.debian.org/DebianInstaller/Preseed).

 Proxmox Templates provide an easy way to deploy many VMs of the same type, but naturally we don't want them to be _completely_ identical.
 They may need a different hostname, an IP address, etc. This is what _cloud-init_ takes care of.

 > Cloud-init is used for initial machine configuration like creating users or preseeding `authorized_keys` file for SSH authentication.
 You can check out the configuration in [cloud.cfg](cloud.cfg) and read more about this in [cloud-init documentation](https://cloudinit.readthedocs.io/en/latest/).

+> :rotating_light: **IMPORTANT!** :rotating_light:
+> Do not forget to replace `ssh_authorized_keys` in `cloud.cfg` with your own public keys as otherwise you won't be able to log in to the machine since cloud-init is configured to set the root password to a random one after the template has been built.

 ## Creating a new VM Template